Noitom Hi5 Glove (beta)

 To enable hand tracking with the Noitom Hi5 glove for a humanoid Hi5 needs to be enabled in the Humanoid Control component:

 You can enable or disable Hi5 glove tracking for each hand separately on the Hand Target.

 The Skeleton is a reference to the GameObject in the scene representing the tracked hand.
 This GameObject is a child of the Real World GameObject.
 The Skeleton is rendered when Show Skeletons is enabled in the Settings of the Humanoid Control component.

 When using the Hi5 Glove in combination with the HTC Vive Trackers you first have to make sure that the Trackers are setup as described on the support page of the HTC Vive Trackers for Humanoid Control.

 On the Hand Target make sure that Vive Tracker is enabled and that the Bone for the Vive Tracker is set to Hi5 Glove.
 This Bone setting will ensure that the Vive Tracker will be positioned as it is attached to the mount on Hi5 Glove.

 It is still possible to use a custom position of the Vive Tracker by setting the Bone to a different setting and positioning the Vive Tracker relative to the avatar in the Scene View.

-As the Noitom Hi5 Glove only provides relative rotational tracking it is necessary to calibrate the rotation with additional tracking system like OpenVR or Antilatency.
+As the Noitom Hi5 Glove only provides relative rotational tracking it is necessary to calibrate the rotation with additional tracking system like OpenVR.
 For this we do not use the standard Noitom calibration process using the B pose and P pose.
 Instead we have an alternative calibration process which runs automatically.